 It was agreed by Committee on 26 June 2014 that the Fund would commit a 5% allocation to Private Equity, and at a later date also intends to allocate 5% to Infrastructure, with routes to market to be investigated further before commencing procurement.
-The allocations would be made from Equities.
+The fund has subsequently appointed HarbourVest as managers of the private equity mandate and are yet to draw down capital, funding will be provided via disinvestment of the Legal & General UK equity passive vehicle.